Kylie Jenner Shares With Fans How She Got Her Rockin’ Post-Baby Body: ‘It Has A Lot To Do With Diet’

 “I really eat very crazy usually.
 Like whatever I want,” she continued.
 “Pizza, pasta, a lot of dairy.
 And I just kind of cut all of that out and have just been eating better.
 And I feel like that’s the trick for me, personally.”

-She also was quick to remind fans that weight loss does not happen overnight and it takes time, especially considering the fact that your body just grew a child.
-During her pregnancy, Jenner remained under the radar and didn’t share any photos of her baby bump until after she gave birth to her daughter.
+She also was quick to remind fans that weight loss does not happen overnight, and that it takes time — especially considering the fact that her body just produced a child.
+During her pregnancy, Jenner remained under the radar.
+She didn’t share any photos of her baby bump until after she gave birth to her daughter.

-As fans will recall, Kylie basically went into hiding and didn’t comment on any of the rumors that she was pregnant until after she gave birth, and posted the information on her Instagram account for the world to see.
+As fans will recall, Kylie basically went into hiding — and didn’t comment on any of the rumors that she was pregnant — until after she gave birth.
+She then posted a great deal of information on her Instagram account for the world to see.

-But Kylie is still involved in a little bit of drama with friend and BFF Jordyn Woods at this moment.
+But Kylie is still involved in a little bit of drama with long-time BFF Jordyn Woods at the moment.
 This past Valentine’s Day weekend, it was reported that Woods was caught hooking up with Khloe Kardashian’s boyfriend and baby daddy, Tristan Thompson.
-Since then, the family has been on the outs with Woods but as the Inquisitr recently shared, Kylie is having a really tough time with it still.
-Over the past few weeks, Jenner has really been missing Jordyn and doesn’t really know what to do with herself.
+Since then, the family has been on the outs with Woods.

+However, as The Inquisitr recently shared, Kylie is still having a really tough time over it all.
+Over the past few weeks, Jenner has really been missing Jordyn, and doesn’t really know what to do with herself.
 Not only were the girls attached at the hip, but Woods also lived in Kylie’s guest house.

 “Kylie cannot function without Jordyn, literally.
 She cannot go her entire life without her.
 Jordyn got honest about it and Kylie can see her side,” an insider shared.

-It will be interesting to see how things pan out between the former BFFs.
+It will be interesting to see how things pan out between the former best friends.